-Answer: Connecting Ring devices to the Echo Show is a simple process.
-To accomplish this, you’ll need to add Ring Video Doorbell or your Ring security camera as a skill in your Alexa app.
-As a result, you’ll be able to direct your Ring device(s) with voice commands, as well as watch live videos from them if you have an Echo Show.
+Connecting Ring devices to the Echo is a simple process.
+To accomplish this, you’ll need to add Ring as a skill in your Alexa app.
+As a result, you’ll be able to direct your Ring device(s) with voice commands, as well as watch live videos from them if you have an Echo Show or Echo Spot.

 Before starting, you'll need to download Amazon's Alexa app, if you haven't already done so.